 So let’s say you wanted to write a program, which at some point saves some data to your hard drive.
 You could write that entire program yourself, which would be quite a bit of work.
 Or you could use libraries someone already created, to make some parts of that program easier to code.

-Like the code that actually writes the data on your hard drive would be quite complicated to implement and would require you to know how to work with low level programming.
+The code that actually writes the data on your hard drive would be quite complicated to implement, and would require you to know how to work with low level programming.
 But if someone already figured it out and made that code available, that would be a library you could add to your program so you don’t have to think about it.

 JQuery makes it easier for you as a developer to interact and modify your HTML and the data it contains.
 For example, let’s say you want to disable that button so it can’t be clicked again.
 You could do that with the following JQuery code: